PE-Susheel-Bhatt/TerraformScripts/Windows VMSS Deployment/README.md

 To run this example, simply follow to steps below:

-1. Navigate to terraform-resources folder, if the terminal is opened in *Linux Virtual Machine Deployment* directory, use :
+1. Navigate to terraform-resources folder, if the terminal is opened in *Virtual Machine Scale Set Deployment* directory, use :

 ```
   cd terraform-resources